Morgan Stanley brokerage boosts profit margin, consolidates

-NEW YORK, July 19 Morgan Stanley's wealth management business boosted its profit margin in the second quarter, a trend that senior executives expect will continue as expenses fall after the integration of its joint brokerage venture with Citigroup.
+NEW YORK Morgan Stanley's wealth management business boosted its profit margin in the second quarter, a trend that senior executives expect will continue as expenses fall after the integration of its joint brokerage venture with Citigroup.

 Morgan Stanley completed its three-year integration of Citi's Smith Barney and Morgan Stanley's wealth unit on July 8 to form Morgan Stanley Smith Barney as a fully merged unit and technology platform.
 Morgan Stanley owns a 51 percent stake in the venture.